Our Purpose

 State Sales Manager – Distribution, BlueScope Steel

 Jessica has held many roles in the manufacturing industry both in Europe and Australia.
 Most recently as QLD Sales Manager for Australia’s largest manufacturer, BlueScope.
-Jessica has been working with NAWO since 2015 and now co-chairs the QLD committee whilst on parental leave and is passionate about equal career opportunities.
+Jessica has been working with NAWO since 2015 and now co-chairs the QLD committee and has established our Gladstone committee.
+She is passionate about equal career opportunities.

 -